Marine School of Infantry

 Meanwhile, the School of Infantry training is also very demanding and intense.

-You sharpen your skills as a Rifleman, even if you don’t plan on serving a combat Military Occupational Speciality.
+You sharpen your skills as a Rifleman, even if you don’t plan on serving in a combat Military Occupational Speciality.

 Therefore, SOI training comes more naturally for some recruits compared to others.